Suyashbansod71/Suyashbansod71/README.md

 - 👋 Hi, I’m @Suyashbansod71
-- 👀 I’m interested in Solving Real-World problems in a optimized way using various programming tools.
+- 👀 I’m interested in Solving Real-World problems in an optimized way using various programming tools.
-- 🌱 I’m currently learning Data Structures and Algorithms in depth.
+- 🌱 I’m currently learning DSA & Web Development in depth.
-- 💞️ I’m looking to collaborate on projects related to any of  the fields such as Machine Learning, AI,etc.
+- 💞️ I’m looking to collaborate on projects related to any of  the fields such as MERN stack / FullStack development.
-- 📫 How to reach me mail id: suyashbansod552002@gmail.com
+- 📫 How to reach me mail id: suyashbansod55@gmail.com

 <!---
 Suyashbansod71/Suyashbansod71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.